 The €3 million price reduction of Capri, currently for sale with Y.CO and Burgess, sees her berthed on Quai l'Hirondelle at the 2016 Monaco Yacht Show with a new asking price of €24.95 million.
 She was last reduced in price by €5 million in September 2013.

-Said to be owned by Mariah Carey, the 2003 build is the smallest 21st century Lürssen delivery, with its average delivery since 2000 measuring 91.2m.
+The 2003 build is the smallest 21st century Lürssen delivery, with its average delivery since 2000 measuring 91.2m.
 The German yard’s only sub-80m delivery in the past five years is Ester III, which was listed for sale one month ago with Fraser Yachts for €79.5 million.

 Exemplifying Lürssen’s build style is Capri's large gross tonnage of 1,226GT.
 This volume is most typically held by yachts of approximately 65m, with some yachts nearly reaching 80m in length.
 The design work, completed by Glade Johnson Design Inc., apportions accommodation for 12 guests over six staterooms.